lorenzobn/polito-se2-23-08/Retrospective/Retrospective-Sprint3.md

 - We completed all stories committed for this sprint according to the DOD and added two more stories towards the mid of sprint.

 **Which improvement goals set in the previous retrospective were you able to achieve?**
-- In the last sprint, we had an issue with not identifying components common to all stories, however in this sprint planning we had a detailed discussion on the approach for each story with varying test scenarios so we could all be on the same page.
+- In the last sprint, we had an issue with not identifying components common to all stories (e.g. virtual clock), however in this sprint planning we had a detailed discussion on the approach for each story with varying test scenarios so we could all be on the same page.

 **Which ones you were not able to achieve?
 Why?**
 - Not applicable.